Dental exam chair where a failed bone graft can be evaluated and fixed.

 After your procedure, we’ll send you home with a detailed set of aftercare instructions.
 Following these directions to the letter is the single most important thing you can do to ensure your graft heals properly.
 In fact, not following post-op care is the most common reason grafts fail.
 It’s crucial to avoid disturbing the graft site, which means no vigorous rinsing, spitting, or using straws for the first few days.
 Stick to soft foods and be gentle when brushing near the area.
 These instructions are your personal roadmap to a successful recovery.

-Make Lifestyle Choices That Promote Healing
+Lifestyle Habits That Support Healing

 Your daily habits have a huge impact on your body’s ability to heal.
 Smoking is one of the biggest risk factors for bone graft failure because it restricts blood flow and reduces the oxygen your healing tissues need.
 If you smoke, quitting or at least stopping during the recovery period is critical.
 Additionally, focus on a nutrient-rich diet full of soft foods to give your body the building blocks it needs.
 It’s also wise to avoid alcohol, as it can dehydrate you and interfere with medication.
 These choices support your body’s natural healing power.